Broadband for gaming - is it time to level up?

 Fortunately, there are a few providers that can provide the type of package that gamers need:

-- Virgin Media has the fastest broadband in the UK, with speeds up to 300Mb - for many gamers it's the obvious choice.
+- Virgin Media is one of the fastest broadband providers in the UK.
+Some packages or bundles advertise average speeds as high as 362Mb - for many gamers it's the obvious choice.
 On the downside, it's pretty pricey, and not available as widely as other providers.
 You'll need to use a postcode checker to see if you can get it.

-- TalkTalk fibre optic broadband is more affordable and offers speeds of up to 76Mb.
+- TalkTalk fibre optic broadband is more affordable and offers average speeds as high as 63Mb, depending on the package.
 The provider also offers one of the cheapest TV packages around, so if you also want a YouView box too, this is a great option.

-- BT Infinity superfast packages go up to 76Mb.
+- BT Superfast Fibre packages (formerly called BT Infinity) have speeds that should suit all types of gamers.
 If you choose BT, make sure you get an unlimited package, as cheaper ones come with just 20GB downloads a month - nowhere near enough for modern gaming.

 - Plusnet specialises in affordable, simple packages.
 You won't get much in the way of extras compared to other providers, but you can get unlimited fibre packages and top-notch customer service.